fusion809/brackets-installer/README.md

 /bin/bash -c "$(wget -cqO- https://git.io/vrYlf)"
 ```

+## Contributing
+Instructions on contributing to this repository can be found in the [CONTRIBUTING.md](/CONTRIBUTING.md) file.

 ## License
 This installer is licensed under GNU GPLv3 (although Brackets itself is licensed under the MIT License), for a copy of its license see [LICENSE](/LICENSE).